solana-foundation/solana-improvement-documents/proposals/0016-simd-program-rebatable-account-write-fees.md

 ### Calculation of PRAW Fees and rebates.

-User creates a transaction by setting maximum PRAW fees (`M`) and requested CU's (`C`).
-Solana runtime will check if user has enough balance to pay all the fees including PRAW fees then it will load the accounts required by the transaction.
+User creates a transaction by setting maximum PRAW fees in terms of millilamports per requested CUs (`m`) and requested CUs (`C`).
+Solana runtime will multiply `m` and `C` to calculate total maximum PRAW fees (`M`) payer is willing to pay, then check if user has enough balance to pay all the fees including PRAW fees then it will load the accounts required by the transaction.

 Then we iterate on accounts to calculate total PRAW fees required (`T`).
-Let (`Pi`) be PRAW fee for ith account.
+Let (`Pi`) be PRAW fee set for ith account.
 Let number of accounts loaded be (`L`)

 ```
 T = sum(Pi * C) for i in 0 to L.
 ```

-If M>=T we continue to execute else transaction fails with an error.
+If M>=T we continue to execute else the transaction fails with an error `ProgramRebatableAccountWriteFeesNotPaid`.

 Let Overpaid amount (`O = M - T`)

-After execution, we iterate on the rabates on PRAW account to calculate total rabated amount (R): For and account I there could be multiple rebates during a transaction.
+After execution, we iterate on the rebates issued to calculate total rebated amount (`R`), For an account there could be multiple rebates during a transaction.
 Consider that there are `N` rebates on ith account.
 Each rebate will be represented as `Rin`.

 ```
 R = Sum( min(Pi, max(Rin where n=0 to N)) * C )
 ```

-We then transfer `(Pi - Ri) * C` into ith account and `O + R` back to the payer.
+We then transfer `(Pi - Ri) * C` into each writable account and `O + R` back to the payer.

 ### Looking at common cases

+For simplicity, we have written examples in total PRAW fees instead of millilamports per requested CUs.

 #### No PRAW fees enabled

 * A payer does not include `SetProgramRebatableAccountWriteFees` in the transaction.
 The transaction does not write lock any accounts with PRAW fees.
   Then the transaction is executed without the PRAW fee feature.
 The payer ends up paying other fees.

 * A payer includes `SetProgramRebatableAccountWriteFees(PRAW fees)` in the transaction but none of the accounts have any PRAW fees.
 This case is considered an overpay case.
 The payer balance is checked for `other fees + PRAW fees`.
   1. The payer does not have enough balance: Transaction fails with an error `Insufficient Balance` and the transaction is not even scheduled for execution.